froots/froots.github.io/_posts/2016-07-25-are-you-writing-legacy-css-code.md

 I like to remind myself of the [prime directive of agile retrospectives](http://retrospectivewiki.org/index.php?title=The_Prime_Directive) when getting familiar with existing code bases.
 It helps me to avoid petty snarkiness.
 It also helps me feel better about returning to my own code after a few months.

-> “Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.”
+> Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.”

 ## Rethinking ‘legacy’